Getting library help is often your first step in any writing assignment. This set of links will help you get started.

 American Literature since 1870

 In this course we will read representative short fiction, plays, and poems in American literature from the late 1900s to the present.
 We will discover how and why each story “works”—how it captures the reader’s interest, the aesthetic methods the authors use to tell their story.
 We will also look at the political, social, and cultural context; and we will discuss such issues as emerging feminism, critical responses to racism, the literature of propaganda, alienation and literary experiment, and why some writers get represented in anthologies and others do not.
-At times reading selections will be lengthy, so be forewarned.
 This section will also emphasize critical discussion and writing.
-Texts: Cain, American Literature, vol. 2; Faulkner, As I Lay Dyin.
+Texts include: Cain, American Literature, vol. 2, 2nd ed.; Faulkner, As I Lay Dying.

 Women in Literature